 - To achieve a crispier bacon top, broil meat for 1 to 2 minutes or until desired crispiness.
 Cover loosely with foil.
 Let stand 5 min. before slicing.

-If you are looking for more great Easter recipes like this bacon wrapped pork tenderloin, check out Kraftrecipes.com.
-Don’t forget to follow them via Facebook and Twitter to stay connected.
+Pork tenderloin is a great option for Easter and something different than traditional ham or lamb chop recipes.
+If you are looking for more great Easter recipes like this bacon wrapped pork tenderloin, check out Kraftrecipes.com

 Disclosure: This post was created for the Kraft Tastemaker Blogger Program.
 All thoughts remain my own and are not influenced by the monetary compensation received.
 This program is not administered or sponsored by Kraft Foods or its affiliates, but solely by Finding Zest (formerly Baby Loving Mama).